Argennon-Project/ADAGs/README.md

 launch of the Argennon blockchain, the ARG ERC20 token will be convertible in 1:1 ratio to the main currency of the Argennon blockchain.
 Meanwhile, the ARG ERC20 token will act as a governance token:

-- The ARG ERC20 contract is a profit distributor.
+- The ARG ERC20 smart contract is a profit distributor.
 That means when an amount of an ERC20 token which is registered as a profit source, is sent to the contract address, that amount will be distributed between all ARG holders, proportional to their ARG balance.
 - Holders of the ARG token are eligible to vote in the Argennon Decentralized Autonomous Governance system (ADAGs).
     - In order to vote, a user needs to lock his ARG tokens for at least 6 months.
 During this period he will not be able to transfer his tokens.
-    - Any proposal that gets more than 66% (2/3) of the total ARG supply votes will be accepted by the ADAGs.
+    - Any proposal that gets more than 66% (2/3) of the total ARG supply vote will be accepted by the ADAGs.

 ### ADAGs